 For two decades, Annie was one of the top poker players in the world.
 In 2004, she bested a field of 234 players to win her first World Series of Poker (WSOP) bracelet.
 The same year, she triumphed in the $2 million winnertake- all, invitation-only WSOP Tournament of Champions.
 In 2010, she won the prestigious NBC National Heads-Up Poker Championship.
 She retired from the game in 2012.
 Prior to becoming a professional poker player, Annie was awarded a National Science Foundation Fellowship to study Cognitive Psychology at the University of Pennsylvania, where she earned her master’s degree.
 In 2021 she returned to her alma mater as a Visiting Scholar, and also teaches executive education there.

 Annie now spends her time writing, coaching and speaking on a range of topics such as decision fitness, emotional control, productive decision groups and embracing uncertainty.
 She is a regularly sought-after public speaker, addressing thousands in keynote remarks at conferences for organizations ranging from the Investment Management Consultants Association to the Big Ten Conference.
 She has been brought in to speak to the executive teams or sales forces of organizations like Marriott, Gaylord Resorts and Ultimate Software, among others.
 She is a sought-after speaker in the financial sector, with clients such as Susqehanna International Group and CitiBank.
-Annie regularly shares her observations on decision making and critical thinking skills on her blog and has also shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).
+Annie regularly shares her observations on decision making and critical thinking skills on her blog, Annie’s Analysis, and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).